-In Hungary, a mechanic, Ferenc Szolga has discovered the country's second deepest cave below the Istimer Plateau in the Bakony Mountains.
+Background: In Hungary, a mechanic, Ferenc Szolga has discovered the country's second deepest cave below the Istimer Plateau in the Bakony Mountains.
 His find was all the more remarkable, as geologists have always insisted the mountains contained no caves.

 SYNOPSIS: It took two years of research and careful study of maps of the area for Szolga to assemble the evidence that led him to the entrance to the great underground cavern.
 To reach the cave itself from there the mechanic and his team, which included teachers and students, had to descend 210 metres (688 feet) into the mountain.
 The discovery is so new, that speleologists have not had time to chart the route completely, but it's already clear the main "hall" of the complex of linked caverns is more than a kilometre long.
 Although the geological evidence appeared strongly against such a massive underground cave, there is a pronounced fault line running nearby, which Szolga argued could have been responsible for the cave's formation.